ibm-cloud-docs/codeengine/batch-tutorial.md

 5. Now that logging is enabled on the {{site.data.keyword.codeengineshort}} console, whenever you run a job, you can click **Launch logging** from the job details page to open the {{site.data.keyword.la_short}} page for all jobs that are run.

 After logging is enabled, consider keeping the {{site.data.keyword.la_short}} window open to easily view your job log data.
-Keeping the {{site.data.keyword.la_short}} window open is particularly useful when you use the Lite service plan as data is not retained with this plan.
+Keeping the {{site.data.keyword.la_short}} window open is useful when you use the Lite service plan as data is not retained with this plan.
 {: tip}

 ### Viewing job log data